Automating Content Creation: A Developer's Guide

 Distribution APIs

 Social media platforms (Twitter/X API, LinkedIn API, Facebook Graph API), email platforms (SendGrid, Mailchimp, Resend), and messaging platforms (Slack, Discord) all offer APIs for programmatic publishing.
-These are the final step in the automation pipeline: distributing the content to its audience.
+These are the final step in the pipeline: getting the content in front of an audience.

 Thumbnail Automation With ThumbAPI

-Let us walk through a concrete example: automating thumbnail generation as part of a blog publishing pipeline.
+Here's a concrete example: automating thumbnail generation inside a blog publishing pipeline.

 The Use Case